dlaub3/blog/php/strict-data-types-in-php.md

 ---
+quality: medium
+author:
+expired: true
 date: 2018-07-22
 draft: false
-author:
 title: "PHP Strict Data Types"
 description: "How to use strict data types in PHP"
 tags: ["PHP"]
 categories: ["PHP"]
 toc: true
-fresh: false

 ---

 ## The problem

 PHP doesn't require you to explicitly specify the type.
 This is referred to as weak typing or loosely typed.
-And it's both good and bad.
-It can make things easier for the programmer or it can make things hard to debug.
+It can make things easier for the programmer or it can make things harder to debug.

 ## Data types